varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/multi-arm-bandits.md

 # Multiple Arm Bandit Problems and Reinforcement Learning

-## Introduction
-[Reinforcement Learning (RL)](https://en.wikipedia.org/wiki/Reinforcement_learning) agents learn by performing actions in the world and then analyzing the rewards they receive ({numref}`fig-rl-schematic`).
-Thus, reinforcement learning differs from other machine learning approaches, e.g., [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) because labeled input/output pairs, e.g., what actions lead to positive rewards are not presented to the agent _a priori_.
-Instead, reinforcement learning agents learn what is good or bad by trying different actions.

-Reinforcement learning agents learn optimal choices in different situations by balancing the exploration of their environment, e.g., by taking random actions and watching what happens, with the exploitation of the knowledge they have built up so far, i.e., choosing what the agent thinks is an optimal action based upon previous experience.
+[Reinforcement Learning (RL)](https://en.wikipedia.org/wiki/Reinforcement_learning) agents learn optimal choices in different situations by balancing the exploration of their environment, e.g., by taking random actions and watching what happens, with the exploitation of the knowledge they have built up so far, i.e., choosing what the agent thinks is an optimal action based upon previous experience.
 The balance between exploration and exploitation is one of the critical concepts in reinforcement learning.

+In this lecture, we'll discuss methods to solve [Bandit problems](https://en.wikipedia.org/wiki/Multi-armed_bandit) and tools for [model-free reinforcement learning problems](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)):

+* {ref}`content:references:exploration-explotation-bandit-problems` are a type of sequential decision-making problem in which an agent balances the exploration of their world versus exploiting their current understanding to maximize their cumulative reward.
+In these problems, the agent must choose between actions with unknown reward distributions to learn about the distributions and select the action with the highest expected reward.
+Bandit problems have a wide range of applications, including clinical trials, online advertising, and recommender systems.

+* {ref}`content:references:model-free-reinforcement-learning` is a class of reinforcement learning algorithms that do not require a model of the environment.
+In these algorithms, the agent learns from direct experience by interacting with the environment and receiving feedback in the form of rewards.
+The goal of model-free reinforcement learning is to find a policy that maximizes the expected cumulative reward over a sequence of actions.
+Model-free methods such a [Q-learning](https://en.wikipedia.org/wiki/Q-learning), [SARSA](https://en.wikipedia.org/wiki/State–action–reward–state–action), and [temporal difference methods](https://en.wikipedia.org/wiki/Temporal_difference_learning) have been successfully applied to a wide range of problems, including game-playing, robotics, and recommendation systems.

 ---